tag/assignment-docker-html/README.md

 The ideal script "just works", perhaps with simply adding only a class to your table.
 The less we have to configure in our code to connect to the library, the better off we are.

+## No errors
+Check the browser console before submitting to make sure you don't have any Javascript errors.

+## Sort with style
+Add any necessary CSS to make the sorting look good. (e.g., up/down arrows on the column headers).
+How you do this will depend on which table sort script you use.
+Whatever solution you pick, there should be some changes to your CSS file.

+# Correct any errors
+If you missed parts of HW#1, or receiving feedback telling you to change something, fix it now.
+Mention your change(s) in the submission comments on Canvas.

 # Submit
 Submit the URL to your GitHub repository on Canvas. _**Link directly to the table page.**_ It will help if you name that file `table.html`.
+(Remember you may need to fix your navbar links too.)